mludeiro/Alpha.Common/README.md

 # Alpha Common

-Library used on Alpha for sharing DTOs
+Library used on Alpha for sharing DTOs implementations